Space debris: Dealing with debris

-An average of about one tracked object per day has been dropping out of orbit for the past 50 years, averaging almost three objects per day at solar maximum (due to the heating and expansion of the Earth's atmosphere), but one about every three days at solar minimum, usually five and a half years later.
+An average of about one tracked object per day has been dropping out of orbit for the past 50 years, averaging almost three objects per day at solar maximum (due to the heating and expansion of the Earth's atmosphere creating more drag), but one about every three days at solar minimum, usually five and a half years later.
 In addition to natural atmospheric effects, corporations, academics and government agencies have proposed plans and technology to deal with space debris, but as of November 2014, most of these are theoretical, and there is no business plan for debris reduction.

 A number of scholars have also observed that institutional factors – political, legal, economic, and cultural "rules of the game" – are the greatest impediment to the cleanup of near-Earth space.
 There is little commercial incentive to act, since costs are not assigned to polluters, though a number of technological solutions have been suggested.
 However, effects to date are limited.
 In the US, governmental bodies have been accused of backsliding on previous commitments to limit debris growth, "let alone tackling the more complex issues of removing orbital debris."
 The different methods for removal of space debris have been evaluated by the Space Generation Advisory Council, including French astrophysicist Fatoumata Kébé.

-In May 2024, a NASA report from the Office of Technology, Policy, and Strategy (OTPS) introduced new methods for addressing orbital debris.
+In May 2024, a NASA report from the Office of Technology, Policy, and Strategy introduced new methods for addressing orbital debris.
 The report, titled Cost and Benefit Analysis of Mitigating, Tracking, and Remediating Orbital Debris, provided a comprehensive analysis comparing the cost-effectiveness of over ten different actions, including shielding spacecraft, tracking smaller debris, and removing large debris.
 By evaluating these measures in economic terms, the study aims to inform cost-effective strategies for debris management, highlighting that methods like rapid deorbiting of defunct spacecraft can significantly reduce risks in space.

+Modelling

+Numerical and mathematical models are used to describe the evolution of the orbital debris environment and to evaluate the effectiveness of mitigation measures.
+Depending on their purpose, models may estimate the debris flux encountered by spacecraft, simulate the long-term evolution of the orbital population, or reproduce the behaviour of individual objects and fragmentation events.
+They are widely used by space agencies and research institutions to assess future debris scenarios, compare mitigation strategies and support the development of space sustainability policies.

+Modern debris models combine observational catalogues, orbital propagation, collision probability estimation, fragmentation models and projected launch traffic to forecast the long-term evolution of the space environment.